19 Examples of Patient Engagement Tools

 7. Health Timelines

 Health timelines are designed to provide a simple and engaging way for patients to visualize and record their medical history.
-These timelines can help patients understand complex patterns within their medical history and can be helpful for them in making better-informed decisions about their health.
+These data visualization timelines can help patients understand complex patterns within their medical history and can be helpful for them in making better-informed decisions about their health.

 8. Appointment Reminders